JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 In Kotlin 1.9.0, a deprecation warning is introduced when the `android` name is used in Kotlin Multiplatform projects.

 <anchor name="declaring-multiple-targets"></anchor>
-## Declaring multiple targets of the same type
+## Declaring several similar targets

 **What's changed?**

-We discourage declaring multiple targets of the same type in a single Gradle project.
+We discourage declaring several similar targets in a single Gradle project.
 For example:

 ```kotlin
 kotlin {